Bumping Rights for Maine State Employees stink and you can't put lipstick on that pig.

 You should:

 Call or write to the members of your negotiation team.
+Call the Union and leave them a message.

 Ask them to improve the current Bumping language – which has been in place for many years, is obsolete and does not protect your seniority rights.
 Tell them that improving bumping rights is good business practice and will protect quality public services for years to come.
 Tell them that ignoring bumping rights will leave many valuable State employees open to discriminatory treatment, and personal and political attacks that will harm State operations and cost taxpayers more money in the long run.

 Let them know that allowing senior employees to be targeted in the middle of a recession sends a chilling message to workers everywhere that it is OK to abuse management authority.
+Lastly, but extremely important, is to talk with newer employees about the reasons we need to preserve bumping rights.
+The threat of lay-offs shakes out in the workplace many different ways.

 It is important that we talk to each other, and help each other, during these difficult times.
 Long term workers have seen many more injustices happen in the workplace than short term workers; bumping rights could seem to be an unfair practice if a newer worker hasn’t been around long enough to personally witness selective hiring or firing practices play out.
+Self-preservation is a keen sense that needs to be respected and understood.
+Newer workers may feel more at risk if bumping rights are retained and long term workers need to recognize that fact.

 The bottom line: